suprachakra/Elevate-CX-360/README.md

 ### **NEXT STEPS**

-1. **Cross-Functional Sign-Off**: Present this PRD to Product, Marketing, Engineering, Legal/Compliance, and Operations.
+1. **Cross-Functional Sign-Off**: PRD to Product, Marketing, Engineering, Legal/Compliance, and Operations.
 Collect feedback, finalize.
-2. **Detailed Sprint/PI Planning**: Translate the identified features and timelines into actual sprint or PI backlog items.
+2. **Detailed Sprint/PI Planning**: Translate the identified features and timelines into actual SAFe sprint or PI backlog items.
 3. **Pilot Execution**: Select initial regions or user segments for pilot programs (e.g., fare transparency, loyalty revamp) to validate immediate assumptions.
 4. **Monitoring & Course-Correction**: Continuously monitor metrics.
 If they deviate from targets, adapt quickly in the next iteration or sprint.